Mask-adaptive Gated Convolution and Bi-directional Progressive Fusion Network for Depth Completion: Methods

 \subsection{Mask-adaptive Gated Convolution}

-The presence of missing or unreliable pixels of the image poses a challenge when using vanilla convolutions to extract features, which treat all pixels equally.
-To solve this problem, Partial Convolution \cite{partial} and Gated Convolution \cite{gated} extracted the features with the help of masks, avoiding negative impact from the missing values.
-However, it neglects the suitability of the pixels within their corresponding receptive fields.
-As a result, we propose the MagaConv operation, which utilizes masks to modulate the convolution process and extract more reliable depth features.
+In tackling the challenges posed by invalid pixels during convolution operations, the introduction of PConv partially mitigates their negative effects.
+To address these issues more effectively, we introduce the MagaConv operation.
+It employs a convolution kernel selection mechanism to handle invalid patterns without compromising the essential parameters, achieved through the utilization of masks to regulate the convolution process.

 \textbf{MagaConv Operation}.
-Considering a raw depth map $D \in \Re^{ h \times w}$ and a vanilla convolution kernel $\omega$ with the size of $k \times k$ that processes a group of pixels.
+Considering a raw depth map $X^t \in \Re^{ h \times w}$ and a vanilla convolution kernel $W$ with the size of $k \times k$ that processes a group of pixels.
 The output $O^{Conv}$ at the position $(i, j)$ can be defined as follows:

-Then, denote $M \in \Re^{ h \times w}$ as the corresponding mask of the $D$, in which 1 of the mask map represents a missing depth pixel.
+Then, denote $M \in \Re^{ h \times w}$ as the corresponding mask of the $X$, in which 1 of the mask map represents a missing depth pixel.
 It can be defined as follows:

-This mask can be used to measure the suitability of the pixels within the receptive fields of $\omega$.
-Specifically, we suppose that the larger absolute parameter in $\omega$ is likely to be an important reference.
+This mask can be used to mark invalid pixels and then measure the suitability of each pixel within the receptive fields of $W$.
+Specifically, we suppose that the larger absolute parameter in $W$ is likely to be an important reference.
 If the missing value is related to that parameter, the output of the convolutional kernel becomes less reliable at that position.
-Based on the observation, we adopt the same convolution kernel with absolute parameters $|\omega|$ to conduct convolution operation with the mask $M$, quantitatively measuring the suitability in a specific position.
+Based on the observation, we adopt the same convolution kernel with absolute parameters $|W|$ to conduct convolution operation with the mask $M$, quantitatively measuring the suitability in a specific position.
 This operation is defined as follows:

-where $O_{i, j}^{Mask}$ indicates the unsuitability of a convolution kernel when it encounters inaccurate areas at the position $(i, j)$, and $\epsilon \in (0, 1)$ is a learnable parameter used to normalize $O_{i, j}^{mask}$, enhancing the training robustness.
+where $O_{i, j}^{Mask}$ indicates the convolution kernel is unsuitable at the position $(i, j)$ when it encounters invalid areas. $\epsilon \in (0, 1)$ is a learnable parameter used to normalize $O_{i, j}^{mask}$, enhancing the training robustness.
 Notably, the mask $M$ is replicated along the channel axis before the convolution operation, ensuring that its shape remains the same with the depth features.
 The value $O_{i, j}^{Mask}$ can be transformed into a penalty term, effectively punishing convolutional kernels that heavily rely on invalid areas.
 The penalty term is defined as follows:

 where $\otimes$ denotes element-wise multiplication, and the RnC (Reverse-and-Cut) is an activation function we proposed, which is defined as follows: